Lokal6/stranka-secure/README.md

 1. Clone this repository
 2. All website files are in the `allin` directory
+3. Set up environment variables:
+   - Copy `allin/.env.js.example` to `allin/.env.js`
+   - Replace placeholder values with your actual API keys
-3. The Firebase configuration is already set up and encrypted for security
+4. The Firebase configuration is already set up and encrypted for security
-4. Google Sign-In is configured with the provided client ID
+5. Google Sign-In is configured with the provided client ID

+## API Keys and Environment Variables

+For security reasons, API keys are not included in the repository.
+You need to:

+1. Create a `.env.js` file in the `allin` directory (copy from `.env.js.example`)
+2. Add your own API keys:
+   - Firebase API Key
+   - YouTube API Key
+   - RapidAPI Key

+This approach prevents sensitive credentials from being exposed in your Git repository.

 ## Deployment